Kyiv Post: Threats to existence

 The Kyiv Post also was featured in the September/October 2014 edition of the Columbia Journalism Review.
 Under the headline, the "Kyiv Post's unlikely success" author Oliver Bullough writes that: The more you learn about the Kyiv Post, the more you realize how remarkable it is that it holds its own against these [other media] behemoths.
 Its newsroom budget is less than $25,000 a month.
 It has but 19 editorial staff; it has faced repeated attacks from regime-allied oligarchs.
 The fact its reporting survives at all, let alone flourishes, comes down to the unlikeliest of pairings: a journalist from Minnesota and an Anglo-Pakistani billionaire.
 Each has his own reasons for loving Ukraine, and the Post brought them together.

 Temporary shut down and breakaway The Kyiv Independent

 On 8 November 2021, the newspaper was temporarily shut down after the editorial staff's disagreement with planned changes to the outlet led to the owner firing all reporters, many of whom then joined the newly-founded Kyiv Independent.
 On 11 November, Luc Chénier was announced as the new CEO of Kyiv Post.

-The editorial team of the Kyiv Post founded The Kyiv Independent three days after its closure, on 11 November 2021.
+On December 8, 2021, Kyiv Post resumed its digital operations and publication following a 1-month pause.